sww1235/Dream-Home-wizards-tower/README.md

 embedded in a hill with the majority of the house with southern exposure.

 general style is a combination between medieval and modern.
 Lots of slate and wood, but open plan layouts and not a lot of walls.
+Medieval simplicity, with less of hogwarts ornateness on the interior.
+Old tower - new interior.

 HVAC is 4 pipe system with localized ZCUs + zoned radiant heat, as well as a global air recirculation/filtration/humidification system.
 Also allows for